6 of the Best Kayaking Gloves for Summer and Winter Paddling

 What We Liked

-• Full finger design for cold weather
+• Full finger coverage

 What We Didn’t Like